Lepiota clypeolaria: Habitat and distribution

-The fruit bodies of Lepiota clypeolaria grow singly or in small groups on the ground in deciduous and coniferous forests.
+The fruit bodies grow singly or in small groups on the ground in deciduous and coniferous forests.
 A common species, it is widespread in temperate regions of the Northern Hemisphere, and has been reported from Asia, Europe, North America, and South America.
 Fruiting occurs in autumn.
 In China, it is known from the provinces of Heilongjiang, Jilin, Liaoning, Jiangsu, Guangdong, and Yunnan.